ANUKOOL324/ANUKOOL324/README.md

 - 👋 Hi, I’m Anukool Pandey
+- I'm doing Competitive Programming and DSA
-- 👀 I’m interested in the Open Source
+- 👀 I’m also interested in the Open Source
+- Expolaring the AI / ML and Quantum Computing
 -  HACKTOBERFEST 2024
   [![An image of @anukool324's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/anukool324)](https://holopin.io/@anukool324)